Create and Manage On-call Schedules & Rotations

 On-call schedules are used to determine who will be notified when an incident is triggered.
 When an incident is impacting a Service, notifications are sent to that user in the Service’s associated Escalation Policy.

 Creating an On-call Schedule

 (2) Click on Add Schedule at the right hand side of the screen

-Schedule Name: Give the schedule a name which you can use while adding the on-call schedule to the calendar.
+(a) Schedule Name: Give the schedule a name which you can use while adding the on-call schedule to the calendar

-Schedule Description: This is a short description of the schedule explaining what it is and why it exists.
+(b) Schedule Description: This is a short description of the schedule explaining what it is and why it exists

-Schedule Color: You can also set a color for a specific schedule, which will be used while rendering the on-call on the calendar.
+(c) Schedule Color: You can also set a color for a specific schedule, which will be used while rendering the on-call on the calendar

-- You can click on any day of the calendar to create an on-call starting from that day.
-You can also drag from a day to another to automatically set the Start date and End date
+(4) Pick any day of the calendar by clicking on it, to create an on-call shift starting from that day.
+You can also drag your cursor from one day to another, to automatically set the Start date and End date

-Input the Start date, Start time, End date and End time to determine when the shift begins and when it ends respectively.
+(7) Input the Start date, Start time, End date and End time to determine when the shift begins and when it ends respectively

 Do not check the